Although I think I'm at my peak fitness performance, my fitness journey hasn't always been smooth, and my results were laughable when I started.

 4. Burns Calories

-The number of calories burned depends on age, gender, body weight, and activity intensity.
-The more muscle you gain, the more calories you burn.
+The calories you burn doing sit-ups depend on factors like age, gender, body weight, and how intensely you perform the activity.
+Plus, the more muscle you build, the more calories you'll burn.

 "Doing sit-ups at a moderate intensity for 10 minutes without rest burns as much as 60 calories."